 Sift the icing sugar into a bowl.
-It important not to skip this step or you may end up with unpleasant lumpy bits in your icing.
+It is important not to skip this step or you may end up with unpleasant lumpy bits in your icing.

-Put the single egg white into a bowl and beat with hand held electric beaters or a stand mixer until soft white peaks start to firm.
+Put the single egg white into a bowl and beat with hand-held electric beaters or a stand mixer until soft white peaks start to firm.
 Add the icing sugar a bit at a time, beating well between each addition.

 Add the lemon juice and beat well.
 Transfer icing into a piping bag with a small round nozzle, if using.
 If you don't have a piping bag you can put the icing mix into a small zip lock bag and cut the corner off to make a temporary piping bag.

-You can rest the piping bag in a mug to make it easier to fill, and make sure you fold back the edges of the piping bag before filling to make it easier.
+You can rest the piping bag in a mug to make it easier to fill and make sure you fold back the edges of the piping bag before filling to make it easier.

 Pipe the icing onto the gingerbread men.
 I like to keep things classic with little smiley faces and three button dots down the middle.
-You can use button shapes candies such as M&Ms or smarties or any button shaped candies if you like.
+You can use button shapes candies such as M&Ms or smarties or any button-shaped candies if you like.
 If you are making shapes other than gingerbread men you can decorate them however you like.

 I made some cute gingerbread trees and gingerbread stars, see the photos for some ideas or let your imagination run wild!
 Note this icing recipe makes a fairly thick, puffy icing so it may be difficult to get finer details.